 The museum’s permanent exhibition contains a selection of paintings from the Eczacıbaşı family’s private collection as well as items from other private collections.
 In the past, temporary exhibitions have included solo artists and groups (for example, Armenian Architects of Istanbul) as well as conceptually-themed exhibitions.

 The grounds include a small sculpture garden and a little gallery for children.
 Even the staircase is a work of art in this museum—it is a piece by Italian artist Monica Bonvicini called “Stairway to Hell” hung with chains and a shattered glass pane that looks like the aftermath of a murderous attack.

 The Cinema Center within the museum provides audiences with an alternative film screening platform, focusing on world cinema history and new talents in Turkish cinema.
-(Screenings at the Istanbul Modern Cinema Center are free with museum admission.)
+(Screenings at the Istanbul Modern Cinema Center are 14 Turkish lira or free with museum admission.)